A Lipschitz Bandits Approach for Continuous Hyperparameter Optimization: Preliminaries: Pure Exploration Lipschitz Bandits with Batched Feedback

 \subsection{Bandit Problems with Batched Feedback}

-The batched bandit problem is a trending topic in MAB problems (See Appendix \ref{app:related}).
+The batched bandit problem is a trending topic in multi-armed bandit problems (See Appendix \ref{app:related}).
 In such problems, the observed losses are communicated to the agent in batches, and the decisions made by the algorithm depend only on information up to the previous batch.
 Algorithms with good performance for batched bandits also have advantages in HPO problems.
-Since the policy does not depend on observations from the same batch, hyperparameter configurations belonging to the same batch can be trained in parallel.
+Since the policy does not depend on observations from the same batch, hyperparameters belonging to the same batch can be trained in parallel.

 In the bandit language, this feedback collecting scheme is called bandit with batched feedback.
 Here we define the batched feedback pattern formally.
 For a $T$-step game, the player determines a grid $\mathcal{T}=\{t_0,\cdots,t_B\}$ \emph{adaptively}, where $0=t_0<t_1<\cdots<t_B=T$ and $B\ll T$.
 During the game, loss observations are communicated to the player only at the grid points $t_1, \cdots, t_B$.
 As a consequence, for any time $t$ in the $j$-th batch, that is, $t_{j-1}<t\leq t_j$, the loss generated at time $t$ cannot be observed until time $t_j$, and the decision made at time $t$ depends only on losses up to time $t_{j-1}$.
 The determination of the grid $\mathcal{T}$ is adaptive in the sense that the player chooses each grid point $t_j\in\mathcal{T}$ based on the operations and observations up to the previous point $t_{j-1}$.